 Being tuned into your audience by interacting with them on social media, providing stellar content, and being consistent with releasing content will go a long way to building audience engagement.
 This systematic approach, augmented with asking your listeners how you are doing, is the best way to build an audience of super listeners.

-Jarie Bolander is an engineer by training and an entrepreneur by nature.
-He has over 20 years of experience bringing innovative technology products to market.
-This gives him a unique perspective on the power of storytelling for businesses since the best story not technology wins.
+Jarie Bolander has over 20 years of experience bringing innovative technology products to market.
 He is a Certified Story Grid Editor who uses his editor training to help mentor entrepreneurs on how to tell better stories.
 He has published six books with his latest being a Big Idea Nonfiction book called The Entrepreneur Ethos which shows how to build a more ethical, inclusive, and resilient entrepreneur community.
 He is also a podcaster on the Story Grid Editor Roundtable podcast, which digs deep into story structure and how to tell better stories.